 I submit that even the most partisan of observers would have to admit that a 2300-page bill, with 26,000+ pages of regulations – and counting – that cannot be fully implemented seven years after its passage, may be just a tinch too cumbersome.
 By comparison, another partisan-backed bill, the Affordable Care Act, was only 974 pages.
 Both of these laws were enacted in 2010, at a cost in trees that is still being tallied.

 In Search of Another Muse.
-So now, after Big Bank and Big Government hubris have been sufficiently contained for now, I am in need of a new Muse for 2018.
+So now, after Big Bank and Big Government hubris have been sufficiently contained, I am in need of a new Muse for 2018.
 However, contrary to my past cynicism, where I would metaphorically poke my finger in the eyes of banks, bureaucrats, and buffoons, I suspect 2018 will be different.

 Following the 2016 election, and throughout 2017, there has been a palpable upswing in confidence about the future; people, professions, and industries, are no longer frozen by inaction for fear of regulatory overreach, and uncertainty about the future.
 So in place of the occasional rant, dripping with sarcasm and disdain, I hope to focus more on “the glass being half full”.
 Topics such as the economy, finance, real estate, and housing, will be given more attention, as there is much to discuss, and it’s generally upbeat.